chocolateboy/babel-plugin-source-map-support/README.md

 Note that source-maps don't need to be inlined in each file.
 They can be externalised by using the `{ sourceMaps: true }` option.
-This adds a link to the bottom of each file pointing to its generated source-map, e.g.:
+This adds a link to the bottom of each file which points to its generated source-map, e.g.:

 ```javascript
 {